CHECK-OUT OUR FEATURES, CLASSES & CORRALS for 2017

 The following Specialty Classes highlight a broad cross-section of automotive design.

-- FM: Featured Marque: To Be Announced: This class will feature a broad-array of examples of the marque in the form of original, period-correct, specialty and race cars.
+- FM: Featured Marque: Ford GT: This class will feature a broad-array of examples of the marque in the form of original, period-correct, specialty and race cars.
 No replicas/recreations please.

 - EM: Emeritus: This class features exclusively past year's "Artomobilia First in Class" or "Artomobilia Best in Show" winners across all makes, models and years.
 Cars will be presented in the appropriate class, but will be designated as Emeritus, and not judged.
 Cars that have won, deemed as Emeritus, cannot win for a period of three (3) years.
 For example, a car winning in 2015 could not again win the same class until 2019.

 - TN: Then & Now: This class features original, period-correct models, both its past model alongside its present model.
 From Beetles to Challengers to Camaros, compare and contrast the heritage of the same marque over many years, and the modern designers “take” on an iconic shape.

 - CS: Carroll Shelby Ford Cars: This class features original, period-correct Ford cars built by and/or influenced by Carroll Shelby from the 50's to the present day.
 Adopting Carroll’s no nonsense approach, these automotive icons will demonstrate how matching good-looks with superior power make for a winning combination every time.

 - NG: Next Generation: This class features a cross-section of cars, all years, makes and models, which are owned by individuals 18 years or younger.
 Join the next generation of young car collectors, as we provide a forum for them to present their “First in Class” candidates.

 - GTO1: Pontiac GT0 1964 – 1974: After hitting the half-century mark, the Pontiac GTO continues to serve as the foundation for the “Muscle Car” era in American automotive history.
 This class will feature all original, period-correct GTOs that were produced from 1964 – 1974.